 Text by Joe Banks

-If we sit and talk in a dark room, words suddenly acquire new meanings and different textures.
+Words suddenly acquire new meanings and different textures if we sit and talk in a dark room.
 They become richer, even than architecture, which Le Corbusier rightly says can best be felt at night. – Marshall McLuhan Understanding Media (1964).

 Architecture is the simplest means of articulating time and space, of modulating reality and [of] engendering dreams , and, perhaps paradoxically, in the silo at Shatwell, a familiar architectural form is re-purposed to create a kind of strange laboratory, within which, through the manipulation of architectural acoustics, of auditory and haptic sensations, the formal aesthetics and symbolism of pure geometry, interact with (equally primal) tactile resonances and symbolism, to evoke long-forgotten reflexes, sense memories, and (arguably, to some extent) even dreams.